Going Behind the Curtain: FAQ on Publishing and the Legal Issues of Hiring a Ghostwriter

 First, most states prohibit the use of “someone else’s name, likeness, or other personal attributes without permission for an exploitative purpose.”
 This would violate the person’s “right of publicity” — their right to make money from their name or likeness.
 This concern arises most often with advertising or other promotional materials.
 However, it can also be the case in other works like books or articles, which an author is publishing for commercial benefit.
 Here again, it’s better to be safe and get permission before using images.

 What if I want to use an interview I did with someone in my book?

 There are some strict laws about phone recordings.
-Kelly Yamanouchi, a business reporter for the Denver Post writing for the Society of Professional Journalists, reminds us that “most states require only one-party consent to recording.
+Kelly Yamanouchi, a business reporter for the Denver Post writing for the Society of Professional Journalists, reminds us that “most states require only one-party consent to record.
 However, 12 states and the Commonwealth of Puerto Rico require the consent of two or more parties.”
 She goes on to note that, in these cases, it’s not only important to get permission to publish responses in an interview, but also “to take great care when securing permission to record.”

 Her suggestion is that writers first ask the interviewee whether it’s OK to record the conversation.
 Then, after recording begins, it’s a good idea to have the interviewee put their permissions — both for the recording and for publication of their responses — on the record.

 What if the person I interviewed has passed away, or I want to use a picture of someone who is no longer alive?

 If someone that you’ve interviewed or photographed has since passed away, the right to sue dies with them.
 However, if you want to use someone else’s photograph, it doesn’t matter whether a person in the photograph has died — you still need to get the photographer’s permission.
 In fact, even if the photographer has died, their estate can still own the rights to their pictures for decades after their death.

 Writing a book is no small or straightforward undertaking.